geckotang/grunt-styleguide-tryout/README.markdown

 # grunt-styleguide-tryout

-This is just an example of the use of styledocco with Scss & Regarde, but this example doesn't compile from scss to css.
+This is just an example of the use of styledocco with Scss & grunt-contrib-watch, but this example doesn't compile from scss to css.

 ## Install